 Fahd’s main areas of interest are Continental and Social and Political philosophy.
 He is especially interested in post-war French theories of emancipation, political change, and decision-making (esp.
 Badiou and Rancière), as well as works that emerged from political movements in the 19th and 20th centuries.

-My research is on early modern philosophy (especially Spinoza), social philosophy, and philosophy of life.
-I previously completed my Master’s of Arts degree in philosophy at Carleton University.
-My work on Spinoza’s philosophy of suicide and a review of some work on Spinoza’s philosophy of love can be found in the Journal of Spinoza Studies and the International Journal of Philosophical Studies, respectively.
+I am a PhD student working on early modern philosophy (especially Spinoza and Poulain) and social philosophy.
+I have also instructed courses on symbolic logic at Carleton University.
+Some of my work on Spinoza can be found in the Journal of Spinoza Studies.
 You can find out more about my research at ianmacleanevans.wordpress.com, and email me at ianme@yorku.ca.

 I'm interested in social- & political philosophy (particularly Marx-inspired realist approaches), the philosophy of the social sciences, and social ontology.
 Before coming to York, I completed an MA in Philosophy at Aarhus University in Denmark and a BA in Philosophy at Lund University in Sweden.
 In my spare time, I enjoy exercising, playing music, and going to gigs.